NCAR/icar/docs/running.md

 ####Primary settings file:
 icar\_options.nml [other filename can be specified on the commandline e.g. icar your\_options\_file]
         This file specifies all other files and options.
-See the example in run/icar\_options.nml
+See the example in run/complete\_icar\_options.nml for all options or run/short\_icar\_options.nml for the more common options.

-Other settings files can be defined in the primary settings file, or all settings can be included in one file
+Other settings files can be defined in the primary settings file, or all settings can be included in one file.

+Most settings are well documented in the sample settings files provided, additional documentation for all settings is provided in the [settings documentation](settings_documentation.md).

 ####Necessary netcdf files: